Aarception/Mo-information-security-portfolio/README.md

 There is 'game-theoretic' matrix.

-My methodology works well if you will wonder.
+My methodology works well if you were wondering.

 ---